EthanRBrown/git-policy/README.md

 https://github.com/EthanRBrown/git-policy/blob/master/g.cmd

+###Integrating with Git

+Until you get used to using `g` instead of `git`, I recommend renaming your Git executable to `_git`; it'll prevent you from using Git without the protection of the policy wrapper.

 ##Rules

 Now that you've got git-policy installed, you can create rule sets for your repository.
 You do this by creating a `.gitpolicy.js` file in your project root (where your `.git` directory is).
 Here's an example of that file: